 Well-known PWYW examples

-Panera Bread Co. used this same idea when it opened its first pay-what-you-want restaurant in Clayton, Mo.
+Panera Bread Co. used this same idea when it opened its first pay-what-you-want restaurant in Clayton, MO.
 The company ended up making over $100,000 in revenue in the first month alone.
-It opened it’s 4th restaurant of this kind in Portland, and said at the time that about 20 percent of the visitors to the cafes leave more than the suggested amount, 20 percent leave less and 60 percent pay what is suggested.
+It opened its 4th restaurant of this kind in Portland, and said at the time that about 20% of the visitors to the cafes leave more than the suggested amount, 20% leave less, and 60% pay what is suggested.

-But 9 months later it’s not doing so well.
-The Portland café is only making about 60 percent of the revenue of a regular, full-paying location, compared to an 80 percent take in the politer climes of St. Louis and Detroit.
+But nine months later, it’s not doing so well.
+The Portland café is only making about 60% of the revenue of a regular, full-paying location, compared to an 80% take in the politer climes of St. Louis and Detroit.
 Also, the homeless tend to camp out there and stay all day if they aren’t shooed away, so Panera had to hire a bouncer.

 Combine “pay what you wish” with charity